PosterMyWall live class: Build an unforgettable brand identity

 Now that you’ve laid the necessary groundwork for your brand, it’s time to build an inspiration board that conveys the visual look and feel of your company.
 From there, it’s easy to create a brand style guide.

 Simply put, a brand inspiration board is a board that showcases the look and feel you want for your brand plus your brand colors and imagery style.
 The reason they are useful is that they encapsulate the visual look, feel, and colors you select for your brand.

 To create an inspiration board, the first thing you’ll need to do is create a secret Pinterest board.
 Fill the board with images that you think will appeal to your target customer and reflect the way you envision your brand.
 “Don’t just add things that you like — add things that you think your customers will like as well.
 This is how you build for that ideal client,” Lisa said.

 After you’ve finished your board, take a step back and look for motifs, patterns, and colors that best represent your brand.

 Once you’ve completed your secret Pinterest board, it’s time to move on to your brand inspiration board.

 You can create your board any way you like, from a physical board constructed with glue and scissors to a digital board created by dragging images into a document or favorite app.
 To expedite the process for you, we’ve created a FREE PosterMyWall inspiration board template.
-Just open the template, then drag in your own photos or add stock photos.
+Just open the template, then drag in your own high quality photos or add stock photos.
 (To make things simpler, screenshot the photos that best represent the look and feel you want for your brand from Pinterest, then drag-and-drop or import them into PosterMyWall.)